no-garlic/cs50-web/code/8-capstone/README.md

 Todo:
-- move css, images, and js into subdirs
+* move css, images, and js into subdirs
 * create admin classes and register them
-- handle error conditions in views & html
 * update scemantic search when adding a quiz
 * left margin for sidebar is broken

 Data:
 - add more test data, break up the json file into one file per language